 - 1. Activity: You may be up as you desire and tolerate. - 2.
-Diet: You may slowly return back to a soft-food regular diet. - 3.
-Pain: If you stay overnight in the hospital, the IV pain medication will be discontinued and you will be switched to pain pills.
+Diet: You may slowly return back to a regular diet. - 3.
+Pain: The IV pain medication will be discontinued and you will be switched to pain pills.
 Dr. O'Neill and the other doctors assisting him will write for your pain medications before you go home. - 4.
-Drain: If you stay overnight in the hospital, your drain is generally taken out the morning after surgery.
+Drain: Your drain is generally taken out the morning after surgery.
 Please note that the drain will come out as you pull off the dressing.
 This is not painful. - 5.
 Occupational and Physical Therapy: Dr. O'Neill may have an occupational therapist and/or physical therapist see you while you are in the hospital to help to determine if you will need any extra assistance at home.